Abdullah-khallaf/Frontend-mentor/3-column-preview-card-component-main/Code/README.md

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - 3-COLUMN-PREVIEE-CARD-COMPONENT

 This is a solution to the [3-COLUMN-PREVIEW-CARD-Component](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-j).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.